Majd-Yahia/roya-filament/README.md

 composer install
 ```

-## Do not forget to add the .env to your system before you run the commands below
+### Do not forget to copy .env.example before you continue

 - Run optimize
 ```